All the films from all the editions, including those subsequently removed, presently totalling 1154. An easy way of seeing how…

 Once Upon a Time in America

-This Mafia film is the greatest and last work from Italian director Sergio Leone.
+Though Sergio Leone is primarily known for his westerns, his final film is a sweeping gangster epic spanning decades.
 Taking place in 1920 to 1960 America the film follows a group Jewish gangsters from childhood into their glory years of the prohibition and as they reunite in their later years.

 The Greatest Gangster Film Ever.
 I’m Not Kidding.
 I Seriously Think This Is Far Superior To The Godfather.

 I’ve been sitting at my keyboard for approximately an hour, and I haven’t been able to type a single letter until now.
 I have recently re-watched what I consider to be possibly my favourite film of all time, Once Upon a Time in America.
 I have assigned myself with the nearly impossible task of reviewing the film.
 How can I even begin to express the strange beauty of the film?
 The nostalgia?
 The sadness of Ennio Morricone’s theme?
 How can I begin to explain how genius the story is?

 When I first saw Once Upon a Time in America my…